Updated: Aug 14

 EVERY TIME I DRIVE down State Route 3 from my home in New Jersey to my studio in Weehawken, I am reminded of Woodstock.

 As I come up over the high hill near Clifton, the magnificent Manhattan skyline comes into view, rising from the river like a Hydra from the sea.
-It was fifty years ago today—August 14, 1969—when I first saw that skyline, and fifty years tomorrow when I woke up at Woodstock.
+It was fifty-one years ago today when I first saw that skyline, and fifty-one years ago tomorrow when I woke up at Woodstock.